readelev/CJ-2016/week-02/README.md

 (Cleaned spreadsheet with column delineating Paper/Electronic can be found [here](https://github.com/readelev/cj-2016/blob/master/week-02/breach_report_CLEANED.csv)).

-This was done in excel, but [here's a script that does a simple count](https://github.com/readelev/cj-2016/blob/master/week-02/scrapingHealth.py).
+This was done in Excel, but [here's a script that does a simple count](https://github.com/readelev/cj-2016/blob/master/week-02/scrapingHealth.py).

 # 2. Aggregate the job losses as recorded by the California WARN act